The Best Food in Iceland: Must-Try Eats During your Next Trip

 Top Food in Iceland

-The good news is that since you’re roaming around in your campervan, there’ll be a million opportunities to sample some dishes, desserts, Icelandic beers and snacks that we’ve covered here.
+The good news is that since you’re roaming around in your campervan or motorhome rental in Iceland, there’ll be a million opportunities to sample some dishes, desserts, Icelandic beers, and snacks that we’ve covered here.
 From the fanciest restaurant in the center of Reykjavík to the simplest of country kitchens, the best food in Iceland takes many forms.
 Bring a hearty appetite and an adventurous spirit to get the most out of your trip.